-All people in Oregon 12 and older are eligible to get a vaccine.
+All people in Oregon 5 years and older are eligible to get a vaccine.
 You can find information online about where to get the vaccine here.

-COVID-19 vaccines are free for everyone who chooses to get one.
+COVID-19 vaccines are completely free for everyone who chooses to get one.
 You do not need health insurance.

 Have more questions about the COVID-19 vaccines?